-The last three years I have spent here at Notre Dame have been inspiring and exciting.
-During my freshman year, I was able to conduct research on zebrafish renal-regeneration and facilitate the construction of a smartphone-based palliative care data collection system in Uganda.
+The four years I spent at Notre Dame have been inspiring and exciting.
+During my freshman year, I was able to conduct research on zebra fish renal-regeneration and facilitate the construction of a smartphone-based palliative care data collection system in Uganda.
 Over my sophomore year, I studied childhood lead poisoning in the communities of South Bend, Indiana and with different stakeholders to tackle problems surrounding lead source testing, reporting, and abatement.
 As a junior, I focused my efforts on virology research.
 Working to design and validate a trivalent antiviral strategy against Zika, Chikungunya, and Dengue virus, I hope to contribute not only to the scientific community but also to the wellbeing of those as risk of emerging and re-emerging tropical diseases.

-Today, I serve as a student manager and team leader for the Take Ten program, which endeavors to empower children and adults with resolution skills.
-I am also a member of the Senior Leadership Committee of the biology department, serving to improve the biology major.
+I served as a student manager and team leader for the Take Ten program, which endeavors to empower children and adults with resolution skills.
+I was also a member of the Senior Leadership Committee of the biology department, serving to improve the biology major.
 At Notre Dame, I was not only inspired intellectually in the classroom, but also challenged to engage with communities and real-life problems.
 I am very grateful for the opportunities Notre Dame has offered me.

 In my free time, I play bassoon in several university ensembles, attend many Fighting Irish sporting events, and participate in the dozens of activities going on in my dorm (Yay Pasquerilla West!).

-On campus, I am a member of the Women’s Boxing Club.
-I participated in the tournaments and completed my fundraising which is part of the program that raised $750,000 for a school in Uganda.
-Additionally, I serve as the Vice President of the Brazil Club.
-I co-organized events to celebrate Brazilian culture with Brazilian students and the local Brazilian community.
+On campus, as a member of the Women’s Boxing Club, I participated in the Baraka Bouts tournaments.
+Together with my peer boxers, I raised $750,000 for a school in Uganda.
+As Vice President of the Brazil Club, I co-organized events to celebrate Brazilian culture with Brazilian students and the local Brazilian community.

-In my first three semesters, I aspired to be an automobile engineer in the top European automobile manufacturers or Motorsport teams in F1, Le Mans.
-I joined a student formula motorsport club at Notre Dame and have started an internship in the Industry.
-I have discovered that I don't really enjoy working as an automobile engineer since the daily job in the internship or in the club is selecting the right size of screws.
+During the first three semesters, I aspired to be an automobile engineer in the top European automobile manufacturers or Motorsport teams in F1, Le Mans.
+I joined a student formula motorsport club at Notre Dame and started an internship in the industry.
+Through the experience, I discovered I don't really enjoy working as an automobile engineer since the daily job in the internship or in the club is selecting the right size of screws.
 I missed the pure intellectual experience that mathematics, arts, and literature provide me.
-All these experiences have help me decide what I really like or don’t like.
-At the same time, the community of Notre Dame, including outstanding and easily accessible professors as well as creative and courageous students with diverse experiences, constantly encourages me to insist on things I am passionate about, to be confident about my uniqueness, and to not confine myself within a boundary or existed ideas.
+In the meantime, the community of Notre Dame, including outstanding and easily accessible professors as well as creative and courageous students with diverse experiences, constantly encourages me to pursue what I am passionate about, to be confident about my uniqueness, and to not confine myself within a boundary or existed ideas.
 While, sometimes hitting me with frustrations and floundering, they also constantly challenge my old perceptions and ideas which gives me opportunities to generate new ones.
-I have met a professor who gave up the comfortable life in Europe and studied in China in the 1980s, a student who struggles a lot in Honors Math but still stays in this major due to their love of math, and a student who does their own researches in countries that are easily neglected by most people.
-All of these people have enabled me to pursue things that I used to believe were beyond my reach.
+I have met a professor who gave up the comfortable life in Europe and studied in China in the 1980s, a student who struggles a lot in Honors Math but still stays in this major due to their love of math, and a student who conducted research in countries that are easily neglected by most people.
+All of these people have enabled me to pursue what I used to believe were beyond my reach.

 I chose Notre Dame because of its rigorous academic curriculum as well as its strong sense of community.
 When selecting university to attend, I prioritized academic quality and school spirits and from my brother’s experience attending Notre Dame, I just knew that this was the place I wanted to spend my college life.

-As a computer science major, I am fairly involved with the College of Engineering.
-I have served as an Undergraduate Teaching Assistant for the Discrete Mathematics course.
-As an undergraduate researcher, I have been partaking in a project to detect copyright violation on internet live streams.
-My role is to work with a graduate student to develop a distributed system to collect data in parallel.
-The team has worked hard and the result has been published in the Advances in Social Networks Analysis and Mining conference.
-For my final semester at Notre Dame, I am working in the Cooperative Computing Lab as an undergraduate researcher developing a prototype of distributed file system.
+As a computer science major, served as an Undergraduate Teaching Assistant for the Discrete Mathematics course.
+As an undergraduate researcher, I had been partaking in a research project to detect copyright violation on internet live streams.
+My role was to work with a graduate student to develop a distributed system to collect data in parallel.
+The research paper was published in the Advances in Social Networks Analysis and Mining conference.
+For my final semester at Notre Dame, I worked in the Cooperative Computing Lab as an undergraduate researcher developing a prototype of distributed file system.

 At Notre Dame, I’m a member of student association Social Justice in American Medical Society, and volunteered at South Bend center for the Homeless.
-In SJAM, I also organized and delivered a nutrition talk to the local community.
-I studied in Berlin and traveled across Germany in the summer.
-The Notre Dame Berlin program provided me with the opportunity to get in contact with local residents from various cultural background.
+With SJAM, I organized and delivered a nutrition talk to the local community.
+I studied abroad in Berlin with the Notre Dame Berlin program, which provided me with the opportunity to interact with local residents from various cultural backgrounds.
 I tutored mathematics, English, and German in Canisius-Kolleg.
 The rich cultural immersion shaped my understanding the world and people around us.